Frailty in the media

 Keep in tune with the latest articles on Frailty published in international newspapers and media.

-Summary With more people living longer there will be larger numbers of people experiencing declines in physical and mental capacity who may also need care for day-to-day activities.
+March 2017 Summary With more people living longer there will be larger numbers of people experiencing declines in physical and mental capacity who may also need care for day-to-day activities.
 These needs are not well met within existing models of health care.
-There is a...
+There...

 CTAD (Clinical Trials on Alzheimer's Disease) has made this short prevention movie to inform the general population about preventive measures and promote participation in clinical studies.
 Video